|

 The Hussites, who included artisans and baronsare usually shown on the old pictures with their blind leader Jan Zizka, singing their hymn.

-They shook Europe in fear with their incredible fighting force.
 They called themselves the Hussites, they were followers of the reformist cleric Jan Hus.

 Despite simple weapons, they achieved legendary military success against the Emperor�s Catholic crusadres, due largely to their religious fervour and to the discipline of their brillienta leader, Jan zizka, who invented mobile artillery.
 Finally the Hussites split into two camps, the moderate "Utraquists" (who took their name from the Latin sub utraque specie, "in both kinds" and the radical "Taborites" who were finally defeated at the battle of Lipany in 1434, paving the way for the moderate Hussite king, George (Jiri) of Podebrady.